flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - What's the next step?
         - [[Peter]] let's continue on the [[markdown on git]] path
         - [[Aram]] it seems that what's needed is a predictable 1. path on a site for discovery of content and 2. format.
+        - On predictable ways to resolve entities cross-site.
     - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
     - [[Flancian]] would like to discuss [[Interwiki]] links and the [[common hub]] approach for search and entity resolution.
 - #pull[[fotl threads]]